 The price of envy

-I won an award at my primary school for being the best cricket player and some of my closest friends could not hide how upset they were.
+I won a big award at my primary school for being the best cricket player and some of my closest friends could not hide how upset they were.
 They even made little digs at me and insinuated I did not deserve that title.
 At the time, I felt hurt and angry and confused.
 I had worked really hard for that award and I was proud of myself for winning it.
 I could not believe that doing so might cost me my friendships.
 That should not be the price of success.

-Since that experience, I have thought a lot about envy and I have tried to remember times in the past when I felt envious of others.
+Since that experience, I have thought a lot about envy, and I have tried to remember times in the past when I felt envious of others.
 Envy is not fun for anyone, but I think there are some steps we can take to manage it.

 The second step after admitting that we sometimes feel envious is recognising when we actually do feel that way.
-If we know we are feeling envious, we can identify the stories envy is telling us in our head, stories like, “She doesn’t deserve that award,” or, “Everything good always happens to him,” or, “Because something good happened to her, it means that nothing good will ever happen to me”.
+If we know we are feeling envious, we can identify the stories envy is telling us in our head, stories like, “She doesn’t deserve that award,” or, “Everything good always happens to him,” or, “Because something good happened to her, it means that nothing good will ever happen to me.”
 These stories are ridiculous.
 And if we realise that, we won’t believe them.

 The third step is to imagine the experience from the other person’s point of view.
-When something good happens to someone else, we should take a minute to think about what it means to them and how it feels for them and, most importantly, what it might be like for them if we let our own feelings interfere with their happiness.
+When something good happens to someone else, we should take a minute to think about what it means to them and how it feels for them and what it might be like for them if we let our own feelings interfere with their happiness.
 This also means that when it’s our turn in the spotlight, we try to understand that others might be feeling disappointed or discouraged.
 And even though these negative feelings might be directed at us, they really are not about us at all.

 There are probably some people who are able to resist envy entirely.
 For most of us, though, it is just a reality.
 Sometimes it is going to come at us and sometimes it is going to come from us.
 But if we are mindful and careful and considerate of each other’s feelings, envy doesn’t have to cost us.